unional/typescript-blackbook/pages/03-typescript-syntax/type-declaration.md

 There are a few exceptions to this guideline:

-- When you are writing a public API, by all means add the types in from the beginning.
+- When you are writing a public API, by all means add the types.
 - Dealing with complex type and want to clarify your intent.
 - Returning value from external library and want to do type narrowing.